-With many aging parents taking multiple prescriptions, and with physicians adding and changing medications and dosages to discover ideal solutions, it is crucial to know what to do with medications that are no longer needed or which have expired.
+With many aging parents taking multiple prescriptions, and with physicians adding and changing medications and dosages to discover ideal solutions, it is crucial to know how to properly dispose of medication safely once it is expired or no longer needed.
 There are several medication disposal options:

 - Check labels.
-The medication’s label or informational literature might provide direction about how to properly dispose of the drug.
+The medication’s label or informational literature might provide direction about how to properly dispose of the medication.
 You can even check with the pharmacist for recommendations.

 - Participate in National Prescription Drug Take Back Day.
-This is the suggested way to properly discard of unwanted medications, and is organized annually in locations throughout the country by the United States Department of Justice Drug Enforcement Administration.
+This is the suggested way to properly dispose of medication safely, and is organized annually in locations throughout the country by the United States Department of Justice Drug Enforcement Administration.
 Discover the location closest to you and also the next date for the local event.

 - Use caution before flushing.
 Flushing prescription medications down the toilet is generally not advised, but there are certain exceptions, detailed in the FDA’s Flush List.
 Medications currently considered acceptable to flush include: